nick8325/remarkable-fs/README.rst

 Installation
 ------------

 ``remarkable-fs`` works on both Linux and macOS.
+Note that on macOS, copying files using the Finder does not yet work, you will have to use the terminal.
 To install it, you will need:

 - FUSE.
 If on macOS, get this from the `Fuse for macOS`_ project.
 If on Linux, your package manager should have it.